 How to calculate required minimum distribution for an IRA

-To calculate your required minimum distribution, simply divide the year-end value of your IRA or other applicable retirement account (such as a traditional 401(k)) by the distribution period value that matches your age on 12/31 each year.
-Every age beginning at 70 has a corresponding distribution period, meaning you must calculate your RMD every year.
+To calculate your required minimum distribution, simply divide the year-end value of your IRA or other applicable retirement account (such as a traditional 401(k)) by the distribution period value that matches your age on Dec.
+31st each year.
+Every age beginning at 72 has a corresponding distribution period, so you must calculate your RMD every year.

 For example, Joe Retiree, who is age 80, a widower and whose IRA was worth $100,000 at the end of last year, would use the Uniform Lifetime Table.
 It indicates a distribution period of 20.2 years for an 80-year-old.
 Therefore, Joe must take out at least $4,950.50 this year ($100,000 divided by 20.2).

 Penalty for missing the RMD deadline

 If you haven’t withdrawn the full RMD amount by the deadline, any money not withdrawn is taxed at 50 percent, but that rate is now 25 percent thanks to new legislation and can decline to 10 percent if the RMD is corrected in a timely manner.
 In such cases, the IRA owner must fill out IRS Form 5329.
 See Part IX of this form for the section regarding the additional tax on excess contributions.

 Note that if you feel you’ve missed the deadline for a legitimate reason, you can request a waiver from the IRS.
 For more information, see the waiver of tax for reasonable cause section of the Form 5329 instructions.